redwoodjs/redwoodjs-com-archive/docs/directives.md

   }
 ```

-> Note: These directives could be implemented as "operation directives" so the client can use to query instead of the schema-level.
-But this would be a future Redwood directive feature.
+> Note: These directives could be alternatively be implemented as "operation directives" so the client can use them on a query instead of the schema-level.
+These such directives are a potential future Redwood directive feature.

 ### GraphQL Handler Setup